bchopson/clew/logic.md

 A least one card of EACH category is in the case file

 No two cards of ONE category is in the case file

+### Suggestion

+Players between guesser and answerer do not have the cards

+Answerer has one of the cards

+If guesser is current player, then answerer has the card shown

+If no answerer, either the guesser or the solution has the cards